sitepilot/autopilot-stack/README.md

 * Copy `.env.example` to `.env` and modify it to your needs.
 * Run `./autopilot install` to start the Docker containers and install Autopilot.

-## Containers
+## Services

-The Autopilot Stack consists out of the following containers:
+The Autopilot Stack consists out of the following services:

 * [Autopilot](https://github.com/sitepilot/autopilot)
 * [MariaDB 10.4 (by Bitnami)](https://hub.docker.com/r/bitnami/mariadb)